tab1949/WebCTP/lib/ts/examples/recorder/README.md

 And then, enable the timer:

-`sudo systemctl enable --now record.timer`
+`sudo systemctl enable --now record.timer record-stop.timer record-archive.timer`

 After doing these, the program will run automatically when trading time is coming, and will be stopped after trading time is ended.